 A. Introduction:

-These cases suggest that the courts generally decide whether to intervene in ostracism disputes on the basis of the conduct involved: they intervene when they believe a community ostracized for improper reasons.
+These cases suggest that the courts generally decide whether to intervene in ostracism on the basis of the conduct involved.
+They intervene when a community ostracizes for improper reasons.
 In a small number of disputes, however, the courts purport not to intervene at all.
-In cases involving political parties and religious groups, for example, the courts instead announce that they will let the losses lie where they fall.
+In cases involving political parties and religious groups, for example, courts instead announce they will let the losses “lie where they fall”.

-In fact, this summary potentially misleads.
-First, these cases do not involve the typical community ostracism at stake in the earlier cases.
-Instead, they involve the arguably distinct question of who controls the membership rosters of voluntary associations.
-They do not involve a village that decides to shun a non-conformist resident; they involve associations that people joined precisely to express their political and religious preferences.
+These cases do not involve the typical community ostracism we have so far described.
+Instead, they involve the different question of who controls the membership rosters of voluntary associations.
+They do not involve a village that decides to shun a deviant resident; they involve associations that people join to express their political and religious preferences.

-The disputes arise when the leaders of an association decide to expel someone over questions involving those political or religious beliefs.
-Japanese courts -- taking a stand here much like that of the American courts -- try not to intervene.
-As Douglas Linder (1984, 1881) put it in the U.S. context, courts hesitate to compel the “benefits of membership in a voluntary association.”
-Instead, they tend to declare that “the associational freedom at stake, the right of an association to define its own membership, is fundamental to a conception of a pluralistic free society.”
+Japanese courts, like American courts, try to stay away from religion and politics.
+As Douglas Linder (1984, 1881) puts it in the U.S. context, courts hesitate to compel the “benefits of membership in a voluntary association.”
+Instead, they declare that “the associational freedom at stake, the right of an association to define its own membership, is fundamental to a conception of a pluralistic free society.”

-Second, although the courts claim not to intervene in these disputes, effectively they do intervene -- indeed, they have no choice but to intervene.
-In both cases below, for example, an association decided to evict a dissident member from association housing.
-Although in each case the court declared that it would not intervene, nonintervention meant that it would not stop the association from evicting the dissident.

 B. Political Parties:

-The best known of the political cases involved a struggle for power at the center of the Japan Communist Party (JCP) (Case 24).
-Kenji Miyamoto, Satomi Hakamoto, and Sanzo Nozaka had helped lead the party during the stormy pre-war years.
-Miyamoto had studied economics at the Tokyo Imperial University; Hakamada had studied in the Soviet Union.
-Together, in 1933 they tortured to death Tatsuo Obata, a colleague they suspected of spying for the police.
-Sanzo Nozaka had found himself in Moscow during Stalin's purges, and had survived by inventing charges against another JCP member in Moscow -- a man whom Stalin promptly had shot.
+The best known political case involved a power struggle in the Japan Communist Party (Case 24).
+Kenji Miyamoto, Satomi Hakamoto, and Sanzo Nozaka had helped lead the party during the pre-war years.
+These were tough men.
+In 1933, Miyamoto and Hakamada tortured to death Tatsuo Obata, whom they suspected of spying for the police.
+Sanzo Nozaka was in Moscow during Stalin's purges, and survived by inventing charges against another Japanese Communist in Moscow, who was promptly shot.

-After the war, the American-run occupation welcomed all three into the public realm.
-The three men promptly took over the JCP.
-Nozaka won election to the national legislature in April 1946.
-When Stalin ordered the Party in 1950 to abandon peaceful tactics, Miyamoto went underground and masterminded the party's bombing and sabotage campaign, while Hakamada stayed with the party's legal faction.
-Miyamoto returned to electoral politics after Stalin's death, and eventually (in 1970) rose to the post of central committee chairman; Hakamada simultaneously served as vice chairman.
+After the war, the American occupation welcomed all three into the public realm.
+The three promptly took over the Japanese Communist Party.
+Nozaka won election to the national legislature in 1946.
+When Stalin ordered the Party to abandon peaceful tactics in 1950 (the start of the Korean War), Miyamoto went underground and masterminded the party's bombing and sabotage campaign, while Hakamada ran the party’s legal arm.
+Miyamoto returned to electoral politics after Stalin's death, and rose to the post of central committee chairman in 1970, with Hakamada as vice-chairman.
 Decades later, Miyamoto continued to insist that Obata had died a natural death; Hakamada wrote that they had strangled him to death.
-Hakamada also nursed a long-term suspicion that Nozaka remained a Soviet spy -- an accusation that the party leadership declared treasonous (but which Soviet archives would later prove to have been true).
+Hakamada also nursed a long-term suspicion that Nozaka remained a Soviet spy (which Soviet archives would later prove true).